AI for Therapists

 I'll approve the first batch; after that, follow the same style.

-Live Workshop — Feb 21: See OpenClaw handle real therapists tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real therapist tasks live — messages, emails, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Therapist Assistant

-Here's a real end-to-end workflow showing how a therapist uses OpenClaw throughout their day.
+Here's a real end-to-end workflow showing how a therapist uses Claude Code throughout their day.

 🕘 8:30 AM — Morning Prep